Tl39455/active-directory-iam-rbac-lab/README.md

 ## Testing Performed

 ### Allowed Access Validation
-Verified that users could access only the resources assigned to their department.
+Verified that user could access only the resources assigned to their department.

 Examples:
 - `hr.user1` successfully accessed the HR share
-- `sec.user1` successfully accessed the Security share

 ### Denied Access Validation
-Verified that users were denied access to unauthorized department shares.
+Verified that user were denied access to unauthorized department shares.

-Examples:
-- `hr.user1` was denied access to the Security share
+Example:
-- `sec.user1` was denied access to the Finance share
+- `it.user1` was denied access to the HR share

 ## Identity Lifecycle Actions
 This project also supports basic IAM lifecycle administration: